syncfusion-content/asp.net-core-docs/aspnet-core/CheckBox/Getting-Started.md

 ### Create a Tri-State Checkbox

-ASP.NET Core Tri-State Checkbox widget renders by setting EnableTriState property to True.
+ASP.NET Core Tri-State Checkbox widget renders by setting EnableTriState property to true.
 You can add the following code to create Tri-state Checkbox in the <div> element of the corresponding view page.